Nooa Laine

 Nooa Hamzah Laine (نووا حمزة لاين, IPA: /ms/;

 born 22 November 2002) is a professional footballer who plays as a midfielder for Malaysian Super League club Selangor.
 Born in Finland, he plays for the Malaysia national team.

 Early life

 Laine was born in Jyväskylä, Finland, to a Finnish mother and Malaysian father.
 His father, Faried bin Baharin, is from Kampung Batu Laut, Tanjung Sepat, Selangor, Malaysia.
-Laine started training when he was six with a summer team in the municipality of Jyväskylä.
+Laine started training when he was six with a summer team in the municipality of Jyväskylä; his parents introduced him to the sport, and he has said he fell in love with football from his first training session.

 Club career

 JJK Jyväskylä

 Laine started playing football at his hometown club JJK Jyväskylä, where he made his debut in the second-tier Ykkönen at the age of 15 in 2018, scoring one goal in 15 appearances.

 Klubi 04

 In April 2019, Laine then moved to HJK Helsinki reserve team, Klubi 04 for the 2019 season, where he scored four goals in 23 appearances in the third-tier Kakkonen league.